Pronunciation of 'gurunathan'

 English (United States)

-A name meaning 'Lord of the Teachers' or 'Master of Gurus'.
+A name of Indian origin meaning 'Lord of Teachers' or 'Master of Gurus'.

-Derived from Sanskrit, it refers to 'Lord of the Teachers' or 'Master of Gurus'.
+A Sanskrit name meaning 'Lord of Teachers' or 'Master of Gurus'.